Colombia: Popayan, Salento + Valle de Cocora

 Crossing the Border into Ecuador

-After our two night pit stop in Mancora we were ready to head north…. all the way north into Ecuador.
-We had been in Peru for almost three months and it was time to experience a new country.
+After our two-night pit stop in Mancora, we were ready to head north…. all the way north into Ecuador.
+We had been in Peru for almost three months, and it was time to experience a new country.

-IMG_1784Hola, Ecuador!
+Hola, Ecuador!

 Peru: Lake Titicaca

-Luckily we only had to wait one additional day.
+Luckily, we only had to wait one additional day.
 When we finally boarded the bus we all crossed our fingers and hoped that we would actually make it through the crossing.
 The big rocks and boulders lining the sides of the road near immigration were blatant visual reminders of the contention at the border the day before.

-When we finally got our passports stamped into Peru, we both let out a deep sigh of relief and I did a happy dance.
+When we finally got our passports stamped in Peru, we both let out a deep sigh of relief and I did a happy dance.
 Bolivia was interesting and definitely exceeded our expectations, but the country was also hard and edgy and we were ready to move on.
 Hola, Peru!

 IMG_9439IMG_9440IMG_9438